jimasp/linux-file-paths-quick-reference/linux-file-paths.md

 # Linux File Paths
 Filesystem Hierarchy Standard - modified into markdown for quick reference.
-For full "Purpose" breakdown see the standard.)
+For a complete "Purpose" breakdown see the [standard](https://refspecs.linuxfoundation.org/FHS_3.0/index.html).

 ## Top-level directories summary